RAttab/reflect/README.md

 The sad reality of C++ is that we have no builtin type introspection mechanism which means that any reflection system will need to figure out a way to extract a type's make up.
-Historically, reflection systems have used external tools to either parse a DSL file or the original source code.
+Historically, reflection systems have used external tools to process either a DSL file or the original source code.

 Reflect takes another approach: it uses macros to define a DSL which is compiled alongside the reflected type.
 The advantage is that we re-use all the existing